Earth Notes: My Low Carbon Investments @Home

 Also be aware that I'm quite a risk-taker by many measures.
 (Though I see myself as quite careful in most of the risks that I do take!)
 If you are risk averse then you may almost want to do the opposite of what I do.

-So, what's the secret to stashing away all those millions and saving the planet?
+What's the secret to stashing away all those millions and saving the planet?

 The secret is that I haven't done either, at least not yet!